Best Avalanche Beacons of 2025

 Batteries: 3 AAA

 The Arva Neo BT Pro is another transceiver that leans on the high-end side when it comes to features and functionality, and it excels particularly well with multiple burial scenarios.
-If that’s a priority for you, or if you want a fully-featured transceiver that comes at a lower cost than the Mammut Barryvox S, this should be at the top of your list.
+If that’s a priority for you, or if you want a fully-featured transceiver that comes at a lower cost than the Mammut Barryvox S2, worth considering.
+However, the Mammut Barryvox S2 is the highest performing and most feature rich in our test, which is why we recommend it as the best beacon for advanced users.

 Arva Neo BT Pro

-The range of the Neo BT Pro lingers at the top of the charts, right with the high-performing Barryvox S. The max range in digital mode is even higher than the Barryvox S, at 80 meters; switch to the analog search mode for a 90 meter search range.
+The range of the Neo BT Pro lingers at the top of the charts, right with the high-performing Barryvox S2.
+The max range in digital mode is even higher than the Barryvox S, at 80 meters; switch to the analog search mode for a 90 meter search range.
 With multiple burials, the display screen shows up to 4 victims at a time for flagging, but can flag more than that with the scroll mode.
 All of this information is displayed on the screen and easy to read.
-The Neo BT Pro has a host of other useful features, including a group check mode and bluetooth compatibility that allows you to connect to the Arva app for software updates and training modes.
-Overall, this transceiver is a little more user-friendly for recreational users, compared to the Barryvox S.
+The Neo BT Pro has a host of other useful features, including a group check mode and Bluetooth compatibility that allows you to connect to the Arva app for software updates and training modes.

 Mammut Barryvox Avalanche Beacon